ClassiCube/ClassiCube/doc/hosting-webclient.md

 1) Download `cs.classicube.net/client/latest/ClassiCube.js`, then upload it to `static/classisphere.js` on the webserver
 2) Download `classicube.net/static/default.zip`, then upload it to `static/default.zip` on the webserver

-The play.html page is the trickiest part, because how to implement this is website-specific. (depends on how your website is styled, what webserver you use, what programming language is used to generate the html, etc)
+The play.html page is the trickiest part, because how to implement this is website-specific. (depends on how the website is styled, what webserver is used, what programming language is used to generate the html, etc)

 #### Embedding the game in play.html

-You are required to have this HTML code somewhere in the page:
+The following HTML code is required to be somewhere in the webpage:
 ```HTML
 <!-- the canvas *must not* have any border or padding, or mouse coords will be wrong -->
 <canvas id="canvas" style="display:block; border:0; padding:0; background-color: black;"